floooh/sokol/README.md

 Sokol headers is to provide a collection of cross-platform APIs with a minimal footprint on the web platform while still being useful.

-All headers are standalone and can be used indepedendently from each other.
+All headers are standalone and can be used independently from each other.

 Sample code is in a separate repo: https://github.com/floooh/sokol-samples